darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 The brief moment of shared humanity reminded them that beneath the tactical planning and supernatural threats, they were still people trying to do their best with impossible circumstances.

 "I'll begin immediately," Samantha said, standing with the fluid grace of someone who had made peace with necessary action.
-"The Administrator and I need to discuss the chamber's history.
+"Vera and I need to discuss the chamber's history.
 Every previous attempt, every failure, every lesson learned."

 "I'll reach out to my contacts in the thieves' guild," Melf said, already moving toward the door.
 "And carefully review Karol-Elf's intelligence for patterns we might have missed."